skippyr/revelio/README.md

 # revelio
+## About
 A program that reveals info about file system entries on Linux, such as: their contents, type, permissions, ownership and modified date.

 ## Requirements
 In order to build it, you will only need a C99 compiler, like `gcc`, and `make`.

 ## Install
-Edit the file `config.mk` to match your needs.
-Then, run the following command to install it (use `sudo` if necessary):
+- Edit the file `config.mk` to match your needs.
+- Run the following command to install it (use `sudo` if necessary):

 ```sh
 make install
 ```

 ## Uninstall
 If you want to uninstall it, run the following command (use `sudo` if necessary):

 ```sh
 make uninstall